erfg12/titanium-classicui/README.md

 A theme UI built for the EverQuest Titanium game client to look like the classic 640x480 interface.

 This is mostly programmed by faBBe and dualentity.
 Some minor tweaks & fixes need to be done.
-Currently the Project 1999 server is an issue since patch version 50d.

 ## Installation